calbasantana/walking-bot/README.md

 # Introduction

 I have been trying, over several years, to develop a walking robot.
 I've come across many issues, from not enough servos to too many servos (and having a heavy robot that couldn't walk).
-This repository highlights the latest iteration of this walking robot.
+This repository highlights the latest iteration of this walking robot (which, unfortunately, is still not successful, but has demonstrated some progress from previous iterations).

 # Materials